-At some point every firm struggles with a decision of whether or not to pursue projects.
-And I’m often asked for advice and counsel on that process: should we use a carefully calibrated spreadsheet with numeric weighting of various criteria?
-Or should we just duke it out until we reach consensus?
+At some point, every firm struggles with a decision of whether or not to pursue projects.
+And I’m often asked for advice and counsel on that process: should we use a carefully calibrated spreadsheet with a numeric weighting of various criteria?
+Or should we just duke it out until we reach a consensus?
 Regardless of the approach, many firms spend valuable time, money and creative energy pursuing projects they have very little likelihood of winning.

 Could it be that the answer lies in understanding the dynamics of decision-making?
 I recently heard a Harvard Business Review podcast about decision-making; and as I listened, I realized there were some valuable lessons to be learned and possibly applied to this challenging part of the marketing process.
 Therese Huston (author of How Women Decide: What’s True, What’s Not, and What Strategies Spark the Best Choices) was interviewed on the HBR IdeaCast and some of her advice resonated with me.

 Good decisions come from broadening your thinking and the number of options.
 Deciding to pursue a project or not is in fact only one choice available to you.
 Ask yourself some questions.
 What do you hope to achieve by pursuing this project?
 Is there another way to achieve that?
 How does this pursuit fit into your overall firm or personal strategy?
 As you go through that brainstorming, you may perhaps realize that your options really are to a) engage in research on this client or building type to better understand what the key issues and challenges are in designing such projects; b) spend some time getting to know this client to see if there is a fit of culture and values; or c) to pursue this project or not?